revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

  It is a structure of the DataFrame which we can get by calling printSchema() method on the DataFrame object.

 printSchema() method:
-This method has two signatures one without arguments and another with integer argument.
-These two are used to print the schema of the DataFrame to console or log.
+This method has two signatures one without arguments and another with integer argument.These two are used to print the schema of the DataFrame to console or log.

 // printSchema() Syntax
 printSchema(): Unit